 Certificate in Applied GIS

-The Certificate in Applied GIS is designed to provide students and members of the professional community with Geographic Information Systems skills.
+The certificate is designed to provide students and members of the professional community with Geographic Information Systems skills.
 At all levels of the program, training focuses on the application of GIS skills in the workplace and in research environments.
-The certificate is open to undergraduates and graduates interested in developing GIS applications in their fields, those already holding degrees who are interested in developing GIS skills to apply to their own areas of expertise, or professionals interested in adding GIS to their lexicon of skills or retooling for a career change.
+The certificate is open to undergraduates and graduates interested in developing GIS applications in their fields, those already holding degrees who are interested in developing GIS skills to apply to their own areas of expertise, professionals interested in adding GIS to their lexicon of skills, or retooling for a career change.

-The Certificate in Applied GIS consists of three required courses and one elective, totaling a minimum of 14 undergraduate or 12 graduate credit hours.
+This certificate consists of three required courses and two electives, totaling a minimum of 17 undergraduate or 15 graduate credit hours.
 All courses will be taught at USM.
 Some courses may be transferred from other campuses within the University of Maine system, as appropriate.
-Contact the Director of USM GIS for details.
+Contact the director of USM GIS for details.
 One course may be transferred from colleges outside the University of Maine System, on a case by case basis and as approved by USM faculty teaching that course.

-In cases where students have already completed the listed course and with prior approval, alternate courses may be substituted for both requirements and electives to make up the minimum count of 14 undergraduate or 12 graduate credits.
-There is a minimum residency requirement of 3 courses or 9 credit hours.
+In cases where students have already completed the listed course and with prior approval, alternate courses may be substituted for both requirements and electives to make up the minimum count of 17 undergraduate or 15 graduate credits.
+There is a minimum residency requirement of 3 courses or 9 credit hours and one of these courses must be GEO 438/638.
 Students must complete all courses with a C- or better.
-Geography-Anthropology majors may use only one course in the certificate toward their major requirements.
+Geography-anthropology majors may use only one course in the certificate toward their major requirements.
 Majors in other programs should discuss similar restrictions with their advisors.

 - GEO 308/GEO 608

 - GEO 458/GEO 658.